Everything You Need to Grow Cannabis

 Drip irrigation hydroponics systems combine features of outdoor growing and flood and drain systems for the best of both worlds.
 This system is a great water saver, because unlike other hydroponics set ups, you use only exactly as much water and nutrients as the plants need, without having to re-use nutrient solution until it is spent and then run the water down the drain.
 Drip systems allow for a more controlled release of solution and create less waste.

-The materials needed for a drip system are basically the same as a flood and drain.
+The materials needed for a drip system are basically the same as what you need for a flood and drain system.
 Instead of flooding the tray however, you would hook the pump up to a drip line system and place an emitter over each individual plant.
 Set the timer, and you are good to go!
 Or, as a much easier alternative you can purchase an all-in-one drip irrigation system instead of building one yourself.

 Harvesting and Processing